deckhouse/deckhouse/modules/015-admission-policy-engine/docs/FAQ.md

     - NET_BIND_SERVICE
 ```

-the following settings must be set in a container specification:
+Then, in order to fulfill the requirements of the above security policies, the following settings must be set in a container specification:

 ```yaml
     securityContext: